voxel51/eta/docs/modules_dev_guide.md

 modules developed using the ETA library generally follow.
-Note that the module and class docstrings contain the sections `Info`, `Inputs`, `Outputs`, `Parameters`, and `Attributes`, which are used by the module metadata generation script to automatically populate the corresponding metadata JSON files.
+Note that the module and class docstrings contain the sections `Info`, `Inputs`, `Outputs`, `Parameters`, and `Attributes`, which are used by the module metadata generation tool to automatically populate the corresponding metadata JSON files.

 > The `{{}}` blocks denote placeholders that are replaced in practice by the